 Different filters will act in different ways, whether they're trapping large particles or small particles, or eliminating odors.
 Be on the lookout for purifiers that release ozone, which can be detrimental for those with asthma and cause problems in the airways for others.
 And if you're wondering if air purifiers actually work, they do.

 Air purifiers filter and remove airborne particles that can aggravate allergy symptoms and underlying health conditions and improve the overall air quality of the indoor environment.
 They are not, however, a panacea of air perfection.
 They won't eliminate 100 percent of the unwanted particles in your home, namely those that are stuck on hard and soft surfaces.
 In general, air purifiers will greatly impact your respiratory health — and we found 13 that do this the best.

 Do Air Purifiers Help With COVID-19?

 This is a tricky question.
-Yes, air purifiers equipped with True HEPA filters may be apt at removing the virus from the air, but COVID-19 is primarily spread through person-to-person contact.
+Yes, air purifiers equipped with True HEPA filters may be apt at removing the virus from the air, but COVID-19 is primarily spread through person-to-person contact, according to the Centers for Disease Control and Prevention.
 Just because an air purifier could work well to filter the air of the coronavirus, it will not make you immune to it if someone infected with the virus is sitting right next to you, mask-free.

 Do Air Purifiers Help With Wildfire Smoke?